opentensor/bittensor/MIGRATION.md

 4. ✅ Remove references like `get_stake_info_for_coldkey = get_stake_for_coldkey`.
 5. ✅ Reconsider some methods naming across the entire subtensor module.
 6. ~~Add `hotkey_ss58` parameter to `get_liquidity_list` method.
 One wallet can have many HKs.
 Currently, the mentioned method uses default HK only.~~ wrong idea
+7. Apply `SimSwap` logic to calculate any stake operation fees (this is not an extrinsic fee)
+8. Should the next functions move to `subtensor` as methods?
+They have exactly the same behavior as subtensor methods.
+   - `get_metadata`
+   - `get_last_bonds_reset`

 ## Metagraph
 1. ✅ Remove verbose archival node warnings for blocks older than 300.
 Some users complained about many messages for them.